liamchampton/golang-twitter-bot-workshop/README.md

 1. Twitter API Keys - These can be obtained by registering for a [developer account](https://developer.twitter.com/en/docs/basics/developer-portal/overview) on Twitter.
 This is only needed for the final lab and takes ~15minutes to set up
 2. An IDE installed (GoLand/Visual Studio Code etc)
-3. Docker + Docker Hub account (optional depending on your choice of cloud deployment)

 ## Lab 0 - Install the Prerequisites